MuhtasimTanmoy/MuhtasimTanmoy/README.md

 Software engineer with a focus on distributed & decentralized systems, data modeling and computer science in general.

 At present, primarily working on payment wallet microservices from the design to the deployment stage.
-Previously, worked with messaging server backend, deployment, messaging client apps and payment systems.
+Previously, worked with messaging server backend, deployment, encrypted messaging apps, webRTC and payment systems.

 Additionally actively learning and contributing to the web3, kubernates and p2p networking domain with `Rust` and `Go`, solving [problems](https://github.com/MuhtasimTanmoy/playground) and making [open source contributions](https://github.com/MuhtasimTanmoy/Issue-tracker).